pegahcarter/audits/tree/README.md

 The misleading metrics here are `charityCut` and `rewardsCut`.
 With `rewardsCut` set to 5% and `charityCut` set to 25%, you'd expect `rewardsCut` to be roughly 1/5 of `charityCut`.

 __Suggestion:__ calculate `charityCut` and `rewardsCut` at the same time.

+__Solution:__ Implementing the suggestion.
+Commit with changed code will be added when complete.

 ### Quadratic burning [FIXED]